Cancer Cell Biology Research

 Key research areas include:

-• Regulation and mechanisms of nutrient, metabolic intermediate, and ion transport in cancer cells
+- Regulation and mechanisms of nutrient, metabolic intermediate, as well as ion transport and processing in cancer cells

-Emerging areas in cancer metabolism include biological functions of metabolic intermediates, the molecular link between body homeostasis and cancer cell biology, mechanisms underlying the intersection between obesity and cancer, the metabolic plasticity of cancer cells, the mechanisms through which diet and fasting affect cancer initiation and maintenance, and the molecular mechanisms that lead to cancer cachexia.
+Emerging areas in cancer metabolism include biological functions of metabolic intermediates, the molecular link between body homeostasis and cancer cell biology, mechanisms underlying the intersection between obesity and cancer, the metabolic plasticity of cancer cells, and the mechanisms through which diet and fasting affect cancer initiation and maintenance.

 Cancer Cell Stress Responses